 PostgreSQL List Schemas: Various Ways to Show All Schemas

-PostgreSQL is one of many popular relational databases, known for its reliability, extensibility, and robust feature set, making it a preferred choice for many.
-When working with PostgreSQL, grasping the database schema is equal to understanding its architecture.
+PostgreSQL is one of many popular relational databases, known for its reliability, extensibility, and robust feature set, making it a preferred choice for many users.
+A clear understanding of the PostgreSQL schema provides insight into the database architecture.
 Therefore, the significance of proficient schema-management skills cannot be overestimated.
-In this article, we will talk about one fundamental operation beneficial for database managers: schema listing.

-What is PostgreSQL schema?
+What is a PostgreSQL schema?

-• Modularity and scalability
+• Modularity and scalability.

-• Data organization and readability
+• Data organization and readability.

-• Access control and permissions management
+• Access control and permissions management.

-• Multi-tenancy and application isolation
+• Multi-tenancy and application isolation.

-• Schema-level backups and restores
+• Schema-level backups and restores.

 Why show the PostgreSQL schemas list?

 As we delve deeper into PostgreSQL database management, it becomes evident that listing schemas is more than just a simple day-to-day task.
-Sometimes, it can be a strategic must with various advantages.
+Sometimes, it can be a strategic necessity with various advantages.
 This practice sheds some light on the database structure, providing you with clarity and transparency on the current state of things and allowing new optimization ideas to unfold.

 PostgreSQL Database Visual Structure

-The \dn command is typically used in the SQL Shell (PSQL) command-line tool to list all schemas in a PostgreSQL database.
-This command provides a list of all schemas available in the current database.
+The PostgreSQL show schemas command is a quick way to see which schemas are available.
+In practice, the command to show schemas in PostgreSQL is: \dn.
+This is typically used in the SQL Shell (PSQL) command-line tool to list all schemas in a PostgreSQL database.
 Even though widely used, this is not the only way to see the schemas in PostgreSQL databases.

 SELECT schema_name